• Skip to primary navigation

 Search

-Didactic Program in Dietetics
+Didactic Program in Dietetics Program

 Nutrition is essential for human health and disease prevention, and dietetics is a popular field for anyone interested in food and nutrition, science, health, and working with people.
 Eligible students can apply to enter the ACEND-accredited Didactic Program in Dietetics (DPD) after completing the academic requirements.
 Those who complete the program may continue along the path to becoming a Registered Dietitian by applying for a Dietetic Internship.

-While an education in dietetics provides hands-on opportunities to help diverse communities improve their health and wellness, our program’s strong science foundation also prepares students to be effective interdisciplinary communicators, poised for success in graduate studies, dietetic internships (or supervised practice) and career opportunities in dietetics.
+While an education in dietetics provides hands-on opportunities to help communities improve their health and wellness, our program’s strong science foundation also prepares students to be effective interdisciplinary communicators, poised for success in graduate studies, dietetic internships (or supervised practice) and career opportunities in dietetics.

 DPD Program Details